confluentinc/ksql/design-proposals/klip-10-suppress.md

 - Outline the features of suppress that need to be represented in KSQL
 - Syntax for suppress functionality
 - Grace periods for windows
+- Outline of potential implementation

 **Out of Scope**:
-- Outline of potential implementation
+-Future extensions such as designing syntax to implement buffered and rate control refinement

 ## Value/Return